CodeInvers3/PPPwn_ow/README.md

 ## Add payloads to the web interface

-1. Create a directory named `payloads` in root, it should look like this: `/root/payloads`.
+1. Create a directory named `payloads` in root, it should look like this: `/www/pppwn/payloads`.
-2. Copy your `payload.bin` files to the `/root/payloads` directory.
-You can add subdirectories, for example: `/root/payloads/linux`.
+2. Copy your `payload.bin` files to the `/www/pppwn/payloads` directory.
+You can add subdirectories, for example: `/www/pppwn/payloads/linux`.
-3. If your device has USB ports, mount your storage device to `/mnt/sda1`.
+3. If your device has USB ports, mount your storage device to `/www/pppwn/payloads`.
-4. On your USB storage device, create the `/payloads` directory.
-5. Copy your `payload.bin` files to the `/payloads` directory.
+5. Copy your `payload.bin` files to USB storage device.

 PPPwn from https://github.com/xfangfang/PPPwn_cpp